 Gmail alternatives

-Here are ten best alternatives to Gmail that do well in terms of privacy:
+Here are some of the best alternatives to Gmail that do well in terms of privacy:

 - Mailbox.org – Affordable private German email service